A letter to Satan

 I felt like I was like, somebody was actually listening on the other end, but you know, whether or not that's true.
 I was asking, I sure was asking and.
 Every time that I spoke in tongues, I felt answered.
 I felt heard, I felt validated.
 I felt like my faith had been validated.
 And I spoke this language and so God must exist.
 God must be here with me right here in a spirit form.
 And he's approved me.
 He's he's he likes me.
 He wants me to be, he wants me to go to heaven and he's, you know he's given me what I asked for.

 AVIE: I'm going to go by Avie.
 I grew up a third-generation UPCI member.
 I left the church about 13 years ago when I was 19 and have just been slowly working through what that means for myself ever since.
-It was my grandmother who originally got into the church when she was 16 years old, back in.
-That would have made it, she was born in 29.
-So like right in 1945, when the Pentecostal movement started,

 We would have wild services where people were running the aisles, jumping on chairs, rolling on the floor you know, dancing at the front all of that different stuff.